cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 This tutorial will show you how to

 1. Create and build a Spring Boot application that uses JDBC
-1. Access the data base using either the `JdbcTemplate` or the `DataSource` Spring beans.
+1. Access the data base using either Spring's `JdbcTemplate`
+1. Use a `DataSource` bean as an alternative way of locating the dataSource reference.
 1. Understand how to make JDBC updates transactional in CICS
 1. ...